 Do you wake with headaches and migraines?
 Do you feel fatigued all day and fall asleep unexpectedly?
 Does your partner spend the night on the sofa or in the spare bedroom to escape your loud, chronic snoring?
 You could have a serious sleep disorder called obstructive sleep apnea.
-At We Smile Dentistry in London, ON, Dr. Giulio Spagnuolo offers dental sleep apnea solutions as a comfortable and effective alternative to CPAP masks.
+At We Smile Dentistry in London, Ontario, Dr. Giulio Spagnuolo offers dental sleep apnea solutions as a comfortable and effective alternative to CPAP masks.

-Sleep apnea treatment in London, ON can mean no CPAP
+Sleep apnea treatment can mean no CPAP

 Obstructive sleep apnea (OSA) occurs when tissues at the back of the throat collapse as you relax into sleep, partially or completely blocking the airway.
 With severe sleep apnea, blood oxygen levels may drop dangerously, 30 or more times per hour.
 With each episode, sleep is interrupted as you jerk or choke into wakefulness before the cycle begins again.
-Most apneics, and often their bedmates, seldom get deep sleep the body needs for rejuvenation.
+Most apneics, and often their bedmates, seldom get the deep sleep the body needs for rejuvenation.

-The condition greatly increases risk of:
+The condition greatly increases the risk of:

 - High blood pressure